 When you head to the barber for your hot towel shave, you can expect that they will use a warm towel before a traditional shave.
 Some barbers will also use a warm towel to soothe your face post-shave.
 Your barber will let the hot towel warm and soften your skin and hair before going in with their preferred shaving products and giving you a smooth shaving experience.

 You should wash your face before heading to the barbershop.
-Coming in with a clean face reduces your risk for ingrown hairs and is good etiquette to give your barber the best base to work with.
+Coming in with a clean face reduces your risk for ingrown hairs and is good barbershop etiquette to give them the best base to work with.
 After you arrive, your barber will likely follow these steps:

 - Apply pre-shave oil: Don’t fear using oil on your face — there’s a reason that our skin produces its own oil.
 This helps protect and moisturize your skin before shaving.

 - Apply the first hot towel around the face: Your barber will probably leave this towel on for a couple of minutes to ensure that your skin and hair are softened up.
 Some barbers will apply shave cream at this step.
 It’s also normal for your barber to cover your eyes too — they want you to relax.

 - Apply shaving cream: If not done already, your barber will apply shaving cream with a shave brush.
 A shave brush is an essential tool that helps brush up your softened hair for a closer shave.

 - Shave: Patience is a virtue.
 Your barber will probably take a bit longer to shave than you do at home.
 It takes a bit of time for a perfect shave.
 The razor of choice for many barbers is a straight razor but everyone does things a little differently.

 - Apply another hot towel: This second hot towel helps clean off the excess shaving cream and any remaining hair from your shave.

 - Apply a cold towel: Not every barber ends their shave with a cold towel.
 This step can be an extra soothing step to help you cool down, de-puff your face, and reduce redness.